 The cushion setup is mainly what made the shoe feel lighter and quicker than the AJ 34.

 It’s almost an identical setup as last year’s shoe – unlocked forefoot and heel Zoom Air + a Phylon midsole, though the Zoom unit in the heel is now larger than last year’s AJ 34.

 This is the pinnacle of cushion setups right here.
 For performance freaks like myself, you’re going to love it.

-Fantastic impact protection without too much compression, fast energy return upon impact, a little bit of that comfy bounce, buttery smooth step transitions, and even court feel as the icing on the cake.
+Fantastic impact protection without overcompression or feeling too mushy, fast energy return upon impact along with a little bit of that comfy bounce, buttery smooth step transitions, and retained court feel despite the beefy looking midsole.

 Support is once again similar to the Air Jordan 34.
 A secure fit & deadly lockdown is the foundation of the shoe’s security.

 There’s also an internal heel counter along with soft pillows cupping your achilles, the same wide base is used for stability, the upper is now more structured thanks to the inclusion of raw materials so containment could be considered as an upgrade from the 34.

 Not that I had containment issues with the 34 but it’s still nice.

 There’s also the updated Eclipse Plate 2.0 which is heavier and beefier than its first iteration used on the 34.
 Torsional support is phenomenal here – a returning tendency among modern Air Jordan hoop shoes, which makes them solid options for people with flat feet (click for a flat footer’s shoe list).